-Quantum Corp. today launched its Q-Cloud brand of backup and disaster recovery services, which combine the company's DXi disk backup target, vmPRO virtual machine backup appliance and
+Quantum Corp. today launched its Q-Cloud brand of backup and disaster recovery services, which combine the company's DXi disk backup target, vmPRO virtual machine backup appliance and off-site data centers.

 Quantum positions Q-Cloud as a data protection option that fits between enterprise SAN array-based replication (that can recover data in minutes) and low-cost consumer and SMB services such as Mozy and Carbonite (that could require days to retrieve data).
 Quantum claims Q-Cloud can recover data in hours, and its monthly pricing could fall below low-end backup services, although that pricing depends on the deduplication ratio customers get from their DXi appliances.